dzonyprogramuje/pantolini/README.md

 # Pantolini - Social Media App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Goal

-Learning Redux & Redux and connect both of them together.
+Learning Redux & Redux and connect both of them together as a smart social media web application, in this case without backend.

 You can run my project in the development mode: